The Electric Company: DVD releases

 The series was not seen since it was pulled from Noggin's schedule until Sesame Workshop, under license to Shout!
-Factory and Sony BMG Music Entertainment, released a DVD boxed set on February 7, 2006, called The Best of the Electric Company that included 20 uncut episodes from throughout the show's run, including the first and last episodes, plus outtakes and introductions and commentary by Rita Moreno and June Angela.
+Factory, released a DVD boxed set on February 7, 2006, called The Best of the Electric Company that included 20 uncut episodes from throughout the show's run, including the first and last episodes, plus outtakes and introductions and commentary by Rita Moreno and June Angela.

 Due to the overwhelming—and somewhat unexpected—popularity of the initial DVD release, a second boxed set was released on November 14, 2006 (The Best of the Electric Company: Volume 2).
 This second volume contained 20 episodes from seasons one through five plus a 30-minute documentary on the effects of in-school viewings of The Electric Company from 1975.
 Cast members Luis Ávalos, Jim Boyd, Judy Graubart, Skip Hinnant, and Hattie Winston provided commentary and reflected on their years on the show.
 However, the original content of nine episodes presented in this set were altered.
 In some cases, material that was originally broadcast in a particular episode was removed completely while material from other episodes was included.
 For example, 60A originally contained the Spider-Man episode "Spidey Meets the Prankster" and used a scene from that sketch as the opening teaser, which was removed completely (due to Marvel Entertainment licensing) after the opening credits, leaving only the episode number.
-Also removed following the Letterman sketch in this episode was the clip of the Short Circus singing "Stop!" and a Road Runner–Wile E. Coyote cartoon (due to Warner Bros. licensing).
+Also removed after the Letterman sketch in this episode was the clip of the Short Circus singing "Stop!" and a Road Runner–Wile E. Coyote cartoon (due to Warner Bros. licensing).
 These altered episodes also contain special effects used to segue from one sketch to another that were not used in the show's original run.
 The other altered episodes are 197, 227, 322, 375, 35A, 57A, 77A, and 105A.

 It is believed that these changes were probably made to avoid repeats of segments that were on the first DVD set, but it is more likely that it was due to ownership rights—the segments that were used to cover up the material not under Sesame Workshop's control (Spider-Man, Road Runner and Wile E. Coyote, etc.) were longer than the excised segments, so the episodes were cut further to get them down to their required 28-minute length.

 An hour-long television show called The Electric Company's Greatest Hits & Bits was broadcast on many PBS stations in late 2006.
 It included interviews with cast members, voice talent, and creator-producer Joan Ganz Cooney.
 The special was produced by Authorized Pictures and distributed by American Public Television, and was designed to be seen during pledge drives.
 It was released on DVD on March 6, 2007.